ZhehuiWu/MP-HSIR/README.md

 pip install -r requirements.txt
 ```

+The download links and basic dataset partitioning instructions are provided in the `data_dir/README.md` file.
+Below is a more detailed description of the dataset splits and preparation process:

+***ICVL Dataset**: The train/test splits are predefined and listed in `data_dir/`.

+***ARAD Dataset**: The first 900 samples are used for training, and the last 50 samples are reserved for testing.

+***Remote Sensing Hyperspectral Datasets**: The central region of each image is cropped as the test set, while the remaining regions are used for training.
+The specific cropping rules can be found in `utils/mat_data.py`.

+After partitioning, all training data are organized into two LMDB databases—**Natural Scenes and Remote Sensing**—using the script `utils/lmdb_patch.py`.

-The download paths and partitioning methods for the dataset can be found in the `data_dir/`, and all test datasets are available for download from the [test_dataset](https://drive.google.com/drive/folders/1S-f6mI18bmR7wlsts67lk0-6Oyx5_gIs?usp=drive_link).
+All test datasets are publicly available and can be downloaded from the [test_dataset](https://drive.google.com/drive/folders/1S-f6mI18bmR7wlsts67lk0-6Oyx5_gIs?usp=drive_link) directory.

 ## **Models**